mevsando/rusty-sando/README.md

 ![twitter](https://img.shields.io/twitter/follow/0xMouseless?style=social)

-I am truly grateful to mouseless for his contribution and for intrdocing us to state of the art MEV Sandwich bots.
+I am truly grateful to mouseless for his contribution and for introducing us to state of the art MEV & Sandwich bots.

 ------------------------------------------------------------------------------------------------------------------------------------